stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 of the blocks that did not build on it.
 While mining and confirming a hidden anchor block is very costly, it is possible.

+Finally, a year of active development of smart contracts on the Stacks blockchain highlighted areas for improved support in the Clarity smart contracting language.
+These areas include increasing the visibility of burnchain operations (on the Stacks chain, these are *Bitcoin operations*) and general improvements to the Clarity programming language.

 # Specification

 Upgrading Stacking in the Stacks blockchain requires a